Tuesday, February 27, 2024

 The lower part of the cartouche features a circle enclosing the hieroglyph for rope and a seated figure that appears to be a teacher, suggesting instruction before initiation.

-Nelise Carbonare, the Brazilian healer who wrote extensively about this deck, associates this card with the Ten of Wands suggesting themes of responsibility, overwork, blindness.
-This parallels the idea of a pregnant woman embracing the responsibilities of child-rearing.
+Nelise Carbonare Vieira associates this card with the Ten of Wands suggesting themes of responsibility, overwork, and losing sight of one's goal.
+This could be linked to the idea of a pregnant woman being overwhelmed by the responsibilities of child-rearing.

 Envision yourself as the small human figure, supported by Taweret’s physical presence and wise teachings.
 Confidently step toward your destiny, embracing both responsibility and empowerment as you continue on this new journey.